-- Number of times an issue field gets updated or created
+- The number of times an issue field gets updated or created.

-- Number of users performing actions in Jira (e.g. COMMENTS table)
+- The number of users performing actions in Jira (e.g., the

-- Before September 10, 2020, there would be one table for each field (ISSUE_[FIELD_NAME] and ISSUE_[FIELD_NAME]_HISTORY)
+- Before September 10, 2020, there would be one table for each field (

 Managing MAR for this Connector

 - There is not much you can do to reduce the MAR from this connector since you cannot uncheck any of the tables.
-Customers can create a Jira user that does not have access to specific objects (i.e. boards, etc.) in Jira, then Fivetran will skip these when syncing data to the destination.
+It's possible to create a Jira user that does not have access to specific objects (i.e. boards) in Jira, then Fivetran will skip these when syncing data to the destination.

-- Depending on if the feature flag is enabled, customers can potentially fully sync the BOARD, PROJECT_BOARD, and ISSUE_BOARD tables.
+- Depending on whether the feature has been manually enabled by the Support team, you can potentially fully sync the BOARD, PROJECT_BOARD, and ISSUE_BOARD tables.

 - New Jira ERD